skoopsy/skoopsy.github.io/_posts/2025-06-29-STM32-4-bluepill-delay.markdown

 ```

-Our main loop is now very clean an maintainable:
+Our main loop is now fairly clean:

 ```
 int main(void) {